aurbac/codedeploy-codepipeline-with-laravel/README.md

 8.3\.
 Send the new changes to AWS CodeCommit with `git add .`, `git commit -m 'First change'` and `git push codecommit`.

 8.4\.
-Once you push changes to AWS CodeCommit, the AWS Pipeline will be triggered and the application will be deployed to the EC2 instance.
+Once you push changes to AWS CodeCommit, the AWS CodePipeline will be triggered and the application will be deployed to the EC2 instance.

 ## Additional Resources